 Down on the picturesque south coast, Galle Fort showcases the best of Sri Lanka’s colonial architecture.
 Built by the Portuguese and revamped by the Dutch, this walled area of the historical coastal town now boasts a plethora of boutique shops and chic restaurants making it the perfect spot for a wander.
 And, whilst you’re by the coast, why not lounge on a beach or two?
 It would be rude not to, surely.

 But Sri Lanka has so much more to offer than this quick summary list depicts.
-Take a look below to see what else you could be getting up to on your tailor-made adventure.
+Take a look below to see what else you could be getting up to on your holiday.

 Ensure you don’t miss a thing by using our itinerary builder.
 First, choose your base itinerary so the most important sites are on the map (don’t worry if a destination is missing at this point – you can add it later).
 Then simply tailor your holiday to your exact requirements.